DanielTobi0/Data_Analysis_Projects/README.md

 # A repository for all my ongoing analysis projects
 This repositoty is aim at show-casing my data anaysis skills, using python anaysis libries.

-Every unique project here, has it table of contents inside the ipynb files, where is it further explained.
+Every unique project here, has it own table of contents inside it ipynb files, where is it further explained in details.

 ## List of projects.